Anderssen's Opening: Morphy vs. Anderssen, 1858

-During his tour of Europe and in the Christmastime (December 20-28) of 1858, the American master Paul Morphy engaged Adolf Anderssen in a match held at the Hôtel de Breteuil, Paris.
+During his tour of Tour of Europe and in the Christmastime (December 20-28) of 1858, the American master Paul Morphy engaged Adolf Anderssen in a match held at the Hôtel de Breteuil, Paris.
 The terms were that the first player to win seven games would be the winner of the match—draws would not count towards a win.
 The players took turns controlling the white pieces and the black pieces in each game, with Morphy playing as White in the first game.
 Although Anderssen won the first game in a laborious effort requiring 72 moves and about 7 hours of play, Morphy established dominance by winning three subsequent, shorter games.

 Anderssen then employed the opening which came to bear his name in three consecutive games where he controlled the white pieces—the sixth, the eighth, and the tenth.
 As the match progressed his performance with the opening improved, losing the sixth, drawing the eighth, and finally securing a win in the tenth game.
 However this proved insufficient to prevent Morphy's win—game and match—in the eleventh.
 Chess writer Philip W. Sergeant documented the match in a compilation of Morphy's games.